How to Make the Best of It (When You Believe IT is a Big Mistake)

 Whoa.

-Photo by Sharon McCutcheon on Unsplash.
+Photo by Sharon McCutcheon.

 The Bible says, “Do not judge, or you too will be judged” (Matthew 7:1, NIV).

-Sometimes that doesn’t seem fair.
+Sometimes that doesn’t seem fair, does it?

 We never truly gain freedom without forgiveness.

+Again, that didn’t seem fair.
 I didn’t do anything wrong.
 I was the victim.
 And yet, if I didn’t forgive, again the pain would fall on me.

-So how do we make the best of it when we disagree?
+So, how do we make the best of it when we disagree?

 “Pray to me,” God says, “and I will answer you.
 I will tell you important secrets.
 You have never heard these things before” (Jeremiah 33:3, ERV).

-What I can’t do, Lord, You can.
+What we can’t do, Lord, You can.

 Change my heart.